-The worst part of a wedding is the stress and rush.
+The worst part of a wedding is stress and rush.
 Here, you experience less of that.
 Take a cue from many other brides that have gotten married here, and slow down.
 Have a simpler wedding and enjoy it all.

-Because weddings are such a big part of our economy, local government has made it pretty easy to get married here.
+Because weddings are such a big part of our economy, the local government has made it pretty easy to get married here.
 Less hassle = Less stress.

 Wedding guests are simply happier in Maui than most other places.
 Of course, your closest friends and family want to come and celebrate your union, but it’s also an awfully good excuse to take some time off.
-Most people arrive at least a few days before the ceremony and stay a while.
+Most people arrive at least a few days before the ceremony and stay awhile.
 You’ll see the joy in their faces.